jkk/formative/README.md

    "email" "foobar@gmail.com"
    "password" "bazquux"
    "remember" "false"})
+;; Returns:
-;; => {:remember false, :secret-code 1234, :password "bazquux", :email "foobar@gmail.com"}
+{:remember false, :secret-code 1234, :password "bazquux", :email "foobar@gmail.com"}
 ```

 Note that the `:remember` and `:secret-code` fields have been parsed from strings into their respective datatypes.

 Field values must conform to the correct string format - e.g., "123" for the integer 123.
-An exception will be thrown if a value is non-blank does not conform to its expected format.
+An exception will be thrown if a value is non-blank and does not conform to its expected format.
 No further validation is performed.

 ## Form and Field Specifications